 Ecolab Sustainability Internship Scholarships provide support for students who are interested in an unpaid internship focused on sustainability studies and/or environmental grand challenges.
 The internship must meet the following criteria:

-- For Spring 2021, all interns are required to take SUST 4096 (Sustainability Internships) to deepen their experience.
+- For Fall 2021, all interns are required to take SUST 4096 (Sustainability Internships) to deepen their experience.

-- Students need to have enrolled for the class for the spring semester before applying for the scholarship.
+- Students need to have enrolled for the class for the fall semester before applying for the scholarship.